gmalysa/db-filters/README.md

 ## Usage

-''Note:'' db-filters requires the mysql package.
+**Note:** db-filters requires the mysql package.
 This is installed automatically by npm during the installation process, but you must first configure mysql before you can start issuing queries to your database.
 Additionally, you will supply a connection object to each filter prior to use; this will be discussed in more detail later.

 ### Setup